dvcoders/intro-git/workshop/README.md

 `$ git config --global user.name "Lord Vader"`

-`git config --global user.email lordvader@deathstar.mil`
+`git config --global user.email vader@deathstar.mil`

 The `--global` flag tells git that you want your **name** and **email address** to be the same across all of the repositories you work in, not just the current one.